web-infra-dev/rsbuild/packages/document/docs/en/plugins/list/index.md

 - [Pug Plugin](/plugins/list/plugin-pug): Provides support for the Pug template engine.
 - [Rem Plugin](/plugins/list/plugin-rem): Implements the rem adaptive layout for mobile pages.
 - [UMD Plugin](/plugins/list/plugin-umd): Used to build outputs in UMD format.
+- [YAML Plugin](/plugins/list/plugin-yaml): Used to import YAML files and convert them into JavaScript objects.
 - [TOML Plugin](/plugins/list/plugin-toml): Used to import TOML files and convert them into JavaScript objects.

 :::tip